Rewari: By road

-The two-lane SH-26 was declared a national highway, NH352W, in 2018 and is being widened to four-lane to provide an alternative to NH 48.
-It will be ready in early 2024.
+The two-lane SH-26 was declared a national highway, NH352W, in 2018 and has been widened to four-lane to provide an alternative to NH 48.
+It will be ready in early 2026.
 The new alignment of NH 352W will join Dwarka Expressway (NH 248-BB) and provide fast connectivity of just one hour duration from Rewari to Palam airport and Delhi bypassing congested NH 48 in Gurgaon.

-A road bridge is being constructed on SH-15 at Rewari Anaj Mandi and the road will be widened to 4 lanes.

-There are frequent bus services between Rewari and Delhi, as well as other towns of Haryana, Punjab and Rajasthan.